Today I read about the passing of Michelle Edwards. We all knew it was coming. But still it twists your heart.

 As bloggers, we mostly know one another through blog posts and emails.
 Yet there is a connection that is strong and often gathers us all together into a community.

-There I was at a crossroads.
+Because I was at a crossroads in life.
 And I needed to lay down a stone at a certain juncture that said: “I was here.”

-It was a much needed way to sort my thoughts, and it became a way of communicating with all of you.
+It was a way to sort my thoughts, and it became a way of communicating with all of you.

-Our experiences mold us into the women that we are.
-Every painful loss stitches a wound that becomes a scar within our souls.
+Our experiences mold us into the women we are.
+Every painful loss stitches a wound that becomes an emotional scar.